Prismatic crystals over the de Rham period sheaf: Log-nearly de Rham representations

-\end{thm} \begin{proof} By considering inverse limit, it suffices to treat the torsion case where all relevant objects are killed by some powers of $(u-\pi)$.
+Both equivalences are bi-exact. \end{thm} \begin{proof} By considering inverse limit, it suffices to treat the torsion case where all relevant objects are killed by some powers of $(u-\pi)$.
 Namely, it suffices to prove equivalences in the following diagram

-When $m=1$, i.e., the case with nearly Hodge-Tate resp. log-nearly Hodge-Tate representations, these are proved in \cite{Gao22} and \cite{MW22log} respectively.
+When $m=1$, i.e., the case with (log-) nearly Hodge--Tate representations, these are proved in \cite{GMWHT}.
 We now prove the general (torsion) case by a d\'evissage argument inspired by \cite[Thm.
 3.6]{Fon04}.
 In the following, we only prove the nearly de Rham case (i.e., the left vertical arrow), as the log case is similar.

 For a general $m \geq 2$, first note the functor $\mic^{\fg, -E'(\pi)}_{u-\pi}(K[[u-\pi]]/(u-\pi)^m) \to \mathrm{Rep}_\gk(\bdrplusm)$ factors through $\mathrm{Rep}_\gk^{\mathrm{ndR}}(\bdrplusm)$ as the $m=1$ case is known.
 Thus, we have the desired functor